stclib/STC/README.md

 - Container names are prefixed by `c`, e.g. `cvec`, `cstr`.
 - Public STC macros are prefixed by `c_`, e.g. `c_foreach`, `c_make`.
 - Template parameter macros are prefixed by `i_`, e.g. `i_val`, `i_type`.
-- All containers can be initialized with `{0}`, i.e. no heap allocation used for empty init.
+- All containers can be initialized with `{0}`, i.e. no heap allocation used by default init.
-- Common types for container type Con:
+- Common types for a container type Con:
     - Con
     - Con_value
     - Con_raw
     - Con_iter
     - Con_ssize
-- Common function names for container type Con:
+- Common function names for a container type Con:
     - Con_init()
     - Con_reserve(&con, capacity)
     - Con_drop(&con)